Roger Hilton, Breaking Out at Rope House

-The exhibition started from Friday 4th November to Saturday 19th November in The Studio, 2a George Street (our original gallery), just a few doors down from our new home at 10-12.
+The exhibition ran from Friday 4th November to Saturday 19th November in The Studio, 2A George Street (our original gallery), just a few doors down from our new home at 10-12.
 From 24th November the show moved to our main gallery at Rope House.

 To view the catalogue click on the link below or visit our Private View here.
 Prices range from £3,000 to 16,500.
 For a full price list please contact the gallery.